Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Iterated bar constructions

 For an augmented $E_n$-algebra, Definition~\eqref{eq:NBar} and Lemma~\ref{L:Bar=HochI} suggest to define

-where $k\cong \int_{I\times \mathbb{R}^{n-1}} k$ is endowed its natural structure of $A$-$E_1$-module.
+where $k\cong \int_{I\times \mathbb{R}^{n-1}} k$ is endowed with its natural structure of $A$-$E_1$-module.
 This definition agrees with the usual one: \begin{lem}[Francis~\cite{F}] There is a natural equivalence (in $\hkmod$) where $Bar^{std}(A)$ is the standard Bar construction as in \S~\ref{S:Bar}. \end{lem} When $X$ be a manifold of dimension $d$ equipped with a framing of $X\times \mathbb{R}^k$, then for any $E_{d+k}$-algebra $B$, $\int_{X\times \mathbb{R}^k} B$ is canonically an $E_k$-algebra, see~\cite{L-HA, F} for details.
-Note that this follows from Theorem~\ref{T:Theorem6GTZ2} and the fact that a factorization algebra on $X\times \R^{k}$ are the same as factorization algebras on $X$ with values in $E_{d}\text{-}Alg$ see Proposition~\ref{P:En=Fact} (or~\cite{GTZ2}).
-Applying this to $X=I$ or $X=S^0$ we get the following result which is also asserted in~\cite{F, L-HA}.
+Note that this follows from Theorem~\ref{T:Theorem6GTZ2} and the fact that factorization algebras on $X\times \R^{k}$ are the same as factorization algebras on $X$ with values in $E_{d}\text{-Alg}$ (see Theorem~\ref{P:En=Fact} or~\cite{GTZ2}).
+Applying this observation to $X=I$ or $X=S^0$ we get the following result which is also proved in~\cite{F, L-HA}.

 \begin{prop} The Bar construction~\eqref{eq:Bar=HochIforEn} for augmented $E_m$-algebras ($m\geq 1$) has a canonical lift which coincides for $E_\infty$-algebras with the one given in \S~\ref{S:Bar} and further sits into a commutative diagram